 Additional documents may be required at the discretion of the Embassy/Consular authority.
 The US applicant can also present proof of income of USD 18,000 in a savings account.

 The fees for the temporary VITEM visas are the following:

 - VITEM IV (Study) or VITEM V (Work), VITEM IX (Investment) for US applicants: USD 290;

 - VITEM visa for UK nationals (more than 180 days): USD 215.

 Please note that these fees can be subject to change.
 We advise those interested to reach out to our Brazilian lawyers for information before application.

 Non-residents are taxed at source on their Brazilian-sourced income, whereas residents are taxed worldwide.
 The following is the income tax rate for non-residents in Brazil:

-Non-resident taxpayers are only taxed on income generated in Brazil at a fixed rate of 25%.
-(Deductions are not allowed);
+- Non-resident taxpayers are only taxed on income generated in Brazil at a fixed rate of 25%;

 Contact the experienced attorneys at our law firm in Brazil.
 They can provide you with legal guidance and assistance regarding understanding tax.
 Furthermore, they can also help you understand the substitutes of a Brazil digital nomad visa.

 You can also interact with our lawyers for their legal support if you are facing any difficulties regarding debt collection in Brazil.